 If you are in the market for a new exercise bike, two of the biggest players in the game are Peloton and Schwinn.
 Spin bikes have become highly sought after, as more and more people are hopping on the spinning bandwagon after trying a class and realizing how fantastic the workout it is.
 While Schwinn and Peloton aren’t apples-to-apples competitors, we thought we would look at the two ends of the price spectrum in the category with the intent of giving you a better gauge of what to expect if you’re on a budget versus what features come with a more premium offering.
 Schwinn’s more recent IC4 comes a bit closer in spec at a basic level than the prior IC3 that we once compared, but these bikes are still a good ways apart once you get away from basic mechanicals and construction.

 Peloton has become acutely aware that market competition has increased dramatically since the launch of its at-home bike in 2013, and has recently announced some changes to its lineup to make themselves more competitive again.
-The original Peloton Bike remains on sale, now coming in at a more affordable sticker price of $1,895 compared to its original $2,245 list price.
-In addition the brand has since brought out the Peloton Bike+ with a number of improved features an updated version of the bike with a host of new features which will be available soon for $2,495.
+The original Peloton Bike remains on sale, now coming in at a more affordable sticker price of $1,495 compared to its original $2,245 list price.
+In addition, the brand has since brought out the Peloton Bike+ with a number of improved features an updated version of the bike with a host of new features which will be available soon for $2,495.
 This puts the new bike back into the most expensive position in the competitive pool, but it still has an upper hand due to its huge cult following in the indoor cycling world.

 |Footprint||48′ long by 24′ wide||48.7″ long by 21.2″ wide|